Type system¶

 The programmer can specify the maximum number of bits, or the maximum value range.
 The programmer can not specify the exact number of bits because the compiler has the option to optimize the design.

 In fact, internally Pyrope only tracks the max and min value.
-When the
+When a

 Internally, Pyrope has 2 sets of max/min.
 The constrained and the current.